JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 The next day, exactly as I had foreseen, Aunt Ablewhite was as near to being astonished as her nature would permit, by the sudden appearance of her husband.
-He had barely been a minute in the house, before he was followed, to MY astonishment this time, by an unexpected complication in the shape of Mr. Bruff.
+He had barely been a minute in the house, before he was followed, to _My_ astonishment this time, by an unexpected complication in the shape of Mr. Bruff.

 I never remember feeling the presence of the lawyer to be more unwelcome